Do You Need Homeowners Insurance During Construction?

 WHEN SHOULD YOU ADJUST YOUR HOME INSURANCE POLICY?

-Before starting any construction or renovation project, adjust your home insurance policy to ensure adequate coverage of your home and new additions against potential risks.
+Before starting any construction or renovation project, adjust your home insurance policy to ensure adequate coverage for your home and new additions against potential risks.
 Timely adjustments protect your investment and provide comprehensive coverage throughout the construction process.

-FAQ About Home Insurance During Construction
+Home Insurance During Construction: FAQ

 Why is homeowners insurance necessary during construction?